lillycham/lillycham/README.md

 - 👋 Hi, I’m @lillycat332
-- 👀 I’m interested in SwiftUI and Apple development
+- 👀 I’m interested in SwiftUI, Apple development and web design
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Swift and C
 - 💞️ I’m looking to collaborate on my Swift text editor, Sedit (gedit?)
 - 📫 How to reach me - via email or twitter